kevinjosethomas/Recommendations/README.md

 [Milo](https://github.com/Iapetus-11/) - Kevin and I have been through a lot, teaching each other many things as we have traversed the world of programming.
 Without him, I wouldn't have learned JavaScript and probably would still be using thonny as an IDE.

 [milanmdev](https://github.com/milanmdev) - Mercury has supported me through a lot of my different projects.
-He helped me with getting my own bot list up, which is now shut down.
+He helped me with getting my own bot list & other sites up and running.
+I don't know much about nginx, etc but Mercury makes it easy to understand.
 Thanks Mercury for everything!